QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Farodet/Farodet.md

   </table>
 </div>

-The Vyrran people are the second new ethnic group to be formed from the [Farodet](Farodet) people, settling in what is now known as [Ulavyr](Ulavyr), [Grenneria](../../Map/Grenneria/Grenneria).
+The Vyrran people are the second new ethnic group to be formed from the [[Farodet|Farodet]] people, settling in what is now known as [[Ulavyr]], [[../../Map/Grenneria/Grenneria|Grenneria]].
 The Vyrran language is an evolution of the lost Farodet language and sounds similar to Roslan and Kiel, but with enough difference to make cross-lingual communication difficult.
 It has changed so much since ancient times - both in speech and in writing - that ancient Farodet text is unreadable to Vyrrans and remains untranslated.

 ### Kiel people